balajimanilal/Decoding-YouTube-Metrics-A-Data-Analysis-Project/README.md

-# Decoding YouTube Metrics; A Data Analysis Project
+# Decoding YouTube Metrics: A Data Analysis Project

 The project aimed to analyze YouTube data to uncover trends, patterns, and insights regarding viewer engagement, channel performance, and the impact of metadata on video metrics.